Introduction

 datatable(rbind(metabprefixes, geneprefixes))

-# Retrieve the file pathe and name of the example data
+# Retrieve the file path and name of the example data

 dir <- system.file("extdata", package="RaMP", mustWork=TRUE)